-So it was a joy to hear Guillaume Berche, Software Architect at Orange, and Mevan Samaratunga, Head of Platform Architecture MEA at Pivotal, describe their happiness with the ongoing integration of Cloud Foundry with the still-revolutionary concept of Infrastructure as Code (IaC) during Cloud Foundry Summit Europe in Basel, Switzerland.
+So it was a joy to hear Guillaume Berche, Software Architect at Orange, and Mevan Samaratunga, Head of Platform Architecture MEA at VMware, describe their happiness with the ongoing integration of Cloud Foundry with the still-revolutionary concept of Infrastructure as Code (IaC) during Cloud Foundry Summit Europe in Basel, Switzerland.

 The Case for IaC

 IaC is still not for everyone, but with the use of Terraform and Cloud Foundry, it is mature enough to be effective in a range of CI/CD (continuous integration and development) environments and their related DevOps cultures.

 The popular question “Why?” surely applies to the Terraform-Cloud Foundry integration, and Guillaume addressed it by noting his role an administrator of developer requests.
 The challenge of multiple requests for Cloud Foundry spaces leads to challenges in provisioning all of them, and the task becomes ever more complicated with requests for microservices-based apps in modern CI/CD (continuous integration and development) environments.

 Integrating Cloud Foundry with an IaC environment thus seems like a promising way to meet high numbers of provisioning requests while enabling developers to get closer to the actual infrastructure in a way that appeals to them.

 Terraform is open source software developed by San Francisco-based (and globally dispersed) HashiCorp.
 It works with OpenStack, all the major public clouds, and VMware vSphere.
 Infrastructure is defined within its own syntax or in JSON.